grafana/loki/docs/sources/setup/upgrade/upgrade-from-2x/index.md

 #### Dependencies

-The `grafana/loki` chart was used to install purely **loki**.
-New chart since `v3.x` also bundles two dependencies - **minio** and **grafana-agent-operator**.
-If you have already installed any of these tools independently and wish to continue managing them that way, you can explicitly disable these dependencies in your `values.yaml`:
+The `grafana/loki` chart was only used to install Loki.
+New charts since `v3.x` also bundle two dependencies - **minio** and **grafana-agent-operator**.
+If you have already installed either of these independently and wish to continue managing them separately, you can explicitly disable these dependencies in your `values.yaml` as shown in the following examples:
 ```yaml
 minio:
   enabled: false